BrettRD/ros-gst-bridge/gst_pipeline/README.md

   down-sampled potato-quality video, and occasionally transmit single frames of high definition on demand.

+### WebRTC:
+  A plugin that connects to the WebRTC signalling callbacks and provides transport for peer discovery metadata.
+  This package provides ROS topics and websockets as peer discovery transport options.
+  Some applications will need to re-arrange the pipeline when the peer's media connects, use the dynamic pipelines plugin for this.

+### Dynamic pipelines: (Not yet built)
+  This plugin adds and removes elements from the pipeline.
+  Element discovery mechanisms in other plugins will need to use the bin_added signals to wait for their corresponding element to be created instead of assuming they will exist on init.

 ### Property to Parameter mappings: (Not yet built)
   This feature should iterate through all elements and expose their element properties as ros parameters where sensible type mappings exist.